We are committed to respect, support, and the wellbeing of all

 ASDB Past and Present

 The Arizona State Schools for the Deaf and the Blind (ASDB) was founded in 1912 – the year of Arizona’s statehood.
 ASDB serves over 2,000 children who are blind, visually impaired, deaf, hard of hearing or deafblind from birth to grade 12.
-ASDB operates two schools for the deaf, one school for the blind, a statewide birth-to-three early childhood and family education program and five regional cooperatives which provide services to students attending a local school.
+ASDB operates two schools for the deaf, one school for the blind, our statewide Early Learning Program which includes birth to three and preschool programs, and Itinerant Services for students attending a school with one of our district partners.
 ASDB is dedicated to empowering diverse, young children and students with the educational opportunities necessary to succeed in college, career and life.

-In 1912, Arizona’s first state legislature enacted a provision forming the Arizona State Schools for the Deaf and the Blind (ASDB).
+In 1912, Arizona’s first state legislature enacted a provision forming ASDB.
 Henry C. White, the first principal, was appointed by Governor George W.P.
 Hunt.
-When classes first began in October of 1912 there were only 19 students who were deaf or hard of hearing.
+When classes first began in October of 1912, there were only 19 students who were deaf or hard of hearing.
 Classes were held in a converted residence on the University of Arizona (UA) campus in Tucson.
-Over the years, the school continued to grow, and eventually became a public corporation governed by a board of directors.
+Over the years, the school continued to grow and eventually became a public corporation governed by a board of directors.
 For over 100 years, ASDB has provided students with a well-rounded, high-quality education through a variety of classes, sports, extracurricular activities, events and academic programs.

 ASDB Tucson Campus